Urs4M4j0r/IntruderBait/README.md

 ## Overview

-This Python program acts as an SSH honeypot, designed to attract and monitor SSH login attempts.
-It generates a simulated SSH server that records login attempts, providing insight into potential security threats and unauthorized access attempts.
+This Python program acts as an SSH honeypot, designed to monitor SSH login attempts.
+It runs a simulated SSH server that records login attempt usernames, passwords, and IP addresses.
+This recorded information can be used to provide insights into potential security threats and unauthorized access attempts as where they originate.

 ## Features